RunOrg/RunOrg/test/concept/viewer-dependent.md

 contact, and the result is different depending on the contact who performed the request.

-The contact is usually provided as an additional query parameter called `as`, containing the contact identifier:
+The contact is provided as an additional query parameter called [`as`](/docs/#/concept/as.md) containing the contact identifier:

      GET /db/0SNQc00211H/forms/0SNQe0032JZ?as=0SNxd0002JZ